sascha432/esp8266-kfc-fw/README.md

 ### KFCConfiguration

-Library to handle configurations stored in the EEPROM, read on demand to save memory, manage changes in structure automatically, store history/backups on SPIFFS
+Library to handle configurations stored in the EEPROM, read on demand to save memory, manage changes in structure automatically

 ## Plugins